 In a lawsuit filed in August, the U.S. Department of Justice alleges that Ukrainian oligarchs Ihor Kolomoisky and Gennadiy Boholiubov stole billions of dollars from PrivatBank, one of the largest banks in Ukraine.

-They then worked with U.S. associates in Miami to launder the stolen money into assets, such as PNC Plaza, the government alleges in court documents.
+They then worked with U.S. associates in Miami to launder the stolen money into assets, such as the former PNC Plaza at 500 W. Jefferson Street, the government alleges in court documents.

 Somera Road had a contract to buy the building in July, just before the U.S. Department of Justice brought a forfeiture case in August in federal district in Miami.
 The government wants to seize the Ukrainians’ ownership interest in the Louisville building and a building they purchased in the Dallas area.

 On Aug.
-14, a federal judge signed an order allowing the sale of PNC Plaza to go through with the proceeds belonging to the Ukrainians placed in escrow pending the outcome of the forfeiture action, according to court records.
+14, a federal judge signed an order allowing the sale of the building to go through with the proceeds belonging to the Ukrainians placed in escrow pending the outcome of the forfeiture action, according to court records.